 This report addresses the integration of such new devices into 5G system networks and identifies potential needs for specifications to support AR glasses and AR/MR experiences in 5G.

-The focus of this document is on general system aspects, especially targeting visual rendering on glasses, and may not be equally balanced or equally precise on all media types (e.g. on haptics, GPUs, audio).
-For example, extrapolations on architectural aspects derived for primarily visual media pipelines to audio pipelines may require confirmation based on further study.
+The focus of this document is on general system aspects, especially targeting visual rendering on glasses, and may not be equally balanced or equally precise on all media types (e.g. on haptics, GPUs).

 4.2.1 Device Functions